We make intuitive decisions every day.

-It is detrimental and prevents us from visualizing our future financial needs and circumstances.
+It is detrimental and prevents us from visualizing our future financial needs and circumstances clearly.

 Without a clear vision, your financial plans are destined to be doomed.

-This is the reason why too many of us delay savings.
+This is the reason why too many of us delay saving.

 We prefer to enjoy our money now.